 Actually I was spending so much time with the calculator I decided to write a program that would figure this out much quicker.
 Below is a screen shot of the program.
 It will basically design and match the blades to any generator/alternator you have.
 After you input all the particulars (Inputs are in bold print) It will design the blade shape and twist, width and angles to cut the board, Give you an estimated performance output and match the alternator to that performance.
-If your interested in the program send an email.
+If your interested in the program send an email Note: you must include a message in the subject line relating to this site or the email will simply be deleted and therefore not answered.
 I'm charging \$5.00 for it to help cover costs of keeping this web site alive.
 This program runs under Windows 95/98/Me that I know of.
 If you have Microsoft Visual Basic5(sp3) or higher installed you will only need the .exe file otherwise you will need the full Set up program.
 The file is approximately 1.5 Mb.